Immortal Man: Post-Crisis

 In the late 20th century, the amnesiac hero Mitch Shelley begins operating as the Resurrection Man.
 Like Immortal Man and Vandal Savage, he has tektites in his body that grant him a form of immortality: every time he is killed, he returns moments or minutes later, fully healed (and with a different superhuman power).
 The Forgotten Heroes encounter Mitch Shelley and believe he may be the Immortal Man with altered powers.
-Trying to jog his memory, they talk about an adventure they shared with Immortal Man soon before the Crisis, during which the hero had the form of a middle-aged man with black hair and white temples.
+Trying to jog his memory, they talk about an adventure they shared with Immortal Man soon before the Crisis.
 Encountering Vandal Savage, the villain admits he has fought Mitch Shelley many times over, throughout history, but reveals the Resurrection Man is an entirely separate person from the Immortal Man.
 To prove it, he reveals the real Immortal Man has been his prisoner since soon after the Crisis.
 The Immortal Man still has the appearance he had before the Crisis, indicating he did not reincarnate as Steffi Jones afterward.

 Resurrection Man, Vandal Savage, and the Immortal Man then join forces against a creature that emerges along with a second tektite meteorite.
 This creature, a "Warp Child", alters time and erases many of the world's heroes from reality.
 The Immortal Man melds his tektite field with the creature's own, overloading it and destroying them both while restoring history in the process.
 Because he overloaded his tektites, the source of his immortality, it is implied the Immortal Man is now truly dead.